Momentum-resolved spectroscopy of superconductivity with the quantum twisting microscope

-which are the probabilities of adding and removing an electron with momentum $\bs{k}$, respectively. \cref{fig:QTM_b} shows a simple example of the superconducting spectral function for parabolic dispersion.
-We further assume a finite pair-breaking scattering rate, $\Gamma_{SC}$, which broadens the spectral function by replacing the delta function with a Lorentzian of width $\Gamma_{SC}$ (see Appendix~\ref{app:lifetime}).
+Theoretically, the QTM has been proposed as a probe of diverse correlated and collective phenomena~\cite{qtmspins,qtmmagnet,wei2025theory,theoryphonons,diracscan,xiao2023probing}, while experiments have demonstrated its ability to map band structures~\cite{inbar2023quantum,lee2025revealing}, phonons~\cite{qtmphonons}, and interaction effects in MATBG~\cite{xiao2025interacting}, establishing it as a powerful and promising tool for momentum-resolved spectroscopy.

-To probe the spectral function of the sample, momentum conservation alone is not sufficient; localization is required in both momentum and energy.
-In the QTM, this condition is achieved by exploiting the sharp band structure of the graphene tip.
-In the following analysis, the tip is modeled as monolayer graphene with linear dispersion, whose circular Fermi surface has a radius set directly by the chemical potential $\mu_T$.
-As the electrostatic potential $\phi$ is varied by the bias, the tip Dirac point crosses the sample bands and produces a sharp feature in the differential conductance.
-Consequently, tunneling becomes localized in both energy and momentum near the crossing.
-This constraint enables selective measurement of the sample spectral function along well-defined momentum trajectories in the moiré Brillouin zone (mBZ); see~\cref{fig:QTM_c}.
+To resolve the sample spectral function, momentum conservation alone is not sufficient; localization is required in both momentum and energy, such that the tunneling current involves only a narrow range of momenta and energy.
+This is provided by the sharp linear dispersion of a monolayer-graphene (MLG) tip with circular Fermi surface set by~$\mu_T$.
+We treat $\mu_T$ and $\mu_S$ as bias-independent, so $V_b$ only shifts the electrostatic potential~$\phi$, practically, we assume this can be achieved with appropriate gate compensation (see discussion around \cref{eq:constphi} in \cite{SM}).
+As $\phi$ varies, the tip Dirac cone sweeps through the sample bands, yielding sharp differential conductance features at their crossing that trace the sample spectral function in the mBZ~\cite{inbar2023quantum,diracscan,SM}.

-Building on the results of~\cite{inbar2023quantum,diracscan}, we evaluate the differential conductance ($I''\equiv d^2I/dV_b^2$) analytically, in the case where $\mu_T=0$ and the sample is superconducting.
-In the limit of infinite quasiparticle lifetime, zero temperature and sample bands which are flat relative to those of the tip, we obtain (see Appendix~\ref{app:dirac_sing} for details)
+We evaluate the differential conductance ($I''\equiv d^2I/dV_b^2$) analytically, in the case where $\mu_T=0$ and the sample is superconducting.
+In the limit of infinite quasiparticle lifetime, zero temperature and sample bands which are flat relative to those of the tip, we obtain~\cite{SM}